felangel/bloc/docs/flutterangulargithubsearch.md

 ## Key Topics

-- [BlocProvider](/flutterbloccoreconcepts?id=blocprovider), Flutter widget which provides a bloc to its children.
+- [BlocProvider](/flutterbloccoreconcepts?id=blocprovider), a Flutter widget which provides a bloc to its children.
-- [BlocBuilder](/flutterbloccoreconcepts?id=blocbuilder), Flutter widget that handles building the widget in response to new states.
+- [BlocBuilder](/flutterbloccoreconcepts?id=blocbuilder), a Flutter widget that handles building the widget in response to new states.
 - Using Bloc instead of Cubit.
 [What's the difference?](/coreconcepts?id=cubit-vs-bloc)
 - Prevent unnecessary rebuilds with [Equatable](/faqs?id=when-to-use-equatable).
-- Use the `transformEvents` method with Rx.
+- Use a custom `EventTransformer` with [`bloc_concurrency`](https://pub.dev/packages/bloc_concurrency).
 - Making network requests using the `http` package.

 ## Common Github Search Library